-48 Inspectors General.
+45 Inspectors General.
 U.S. Department of State and U.S. Department of Defense.
 Interagency Assessment of Iraqi Police Training.
 July 15, 2005.

 Table 4.
-Ministry of Defense Forces
+Ministry of Defense Forces (As of August 23, 2006)

-Force Size/Strength IRRF Funds Allocated Iraqi Army 114,700 total; goal is 131,000.
-Forces in units are in 104 battalions (about 70,000 personnel), with 71 battalions (about 50,000) able to lead operations.
-57 battalions (about 40,000) control their own "battle space."
+Force Size/Strength IRRF Funds Allocated Iraqi Army 127,200 total; goal is 131,000.
+Forces in units are in 104 battalions (about 70,000 personnel), with 85 battalions (about 60,000) "in the lead" on operations.
+At least 57 battalions (about 40,000) control their own "battle space."
 Trained for eight weeks, paid \$60/month.
 Has mostly East bloc equipment, including 77 T-72 tanks donated by Poland. \$1.097 billion for facilities; \$707 million for equipment; \$656 million for training, personnel, and operations Iraqi Intervention Force About 3,000 personnel, included in Army total above.
 Trained for 13 weeks.
 Special Operations Forces About 1,600 divided between Iraqi Counter- Terrorist Force (ICTF) and a Commando Battalion.
 Trained for 12 weeks, mostly in Jordan.
 Strategic Infrastructure Battalions About 2,900 personnel in seven battalions to protect oil pipelines, electricity infrastructure.
 The goal is 11 battalions.
 Mechanized Police Brigade About 1,500.
 Recently transferred from Ministry of Interior control.
-Air Force About 600, its target size.
+Air Force About 700, its target size.
 Has 9 helicopters, 3 C-130s; 14 observation aircraft.
 Trained for six months.
-UAE and Jordan to provide other aircraft and helos. \$28 million allocated for air fields (from funds for Iraqi Army, above) Navy About 800, about the target size.
+UAE and Jordan to provide other aircraft and helos. \$28 million allocated for air fields (from funds for Iraqi Army, above) Navy About 1,100, about the target size.
 Has a Patrol Boat Squadron and a Coastal Defense Regiment.
 Fields about 35 patrol boats for anti-smuggling and anti-infiltration.
 Controls naval base at Umm Qasra, Basra port, and Khor al-Amaya oil terminals.
 Some training by Australian Navy.
-Totals 116,100 U.S./Other Trainers U.S. training, including embedding with Iraqi units, involves about 10,000 U.S. forces, run by Multinational Security Transition Command - Iraq (MNSTC-I).
+Totals 129,000 U.S./Other Trainers U.S. training, including embedding with Iraqi units, involves about 10,000 U.S. forces, run by Multinational Security Transition Command - Iraq (MNSTC-I).
 Training at Taji, north of Baghdad; Kirkush, near Iranian border; and Numaniya, south of Baghdad.
 All 26 NATO nations at NATO Training Mission - Iraq (NTM-I) at Rustamiyah (300 trainers).
 Others trained at NATO bases in Norway and Italy.
 Jordan, Germany, and Egypt also have done training.

 Table 5.
-Ministry of Interior Forces
+Ministry of Interior Forces (As of July 21, 2006)